-There are numerous aids, helpers and aid programs.
-But some of these sources are no help at all because they are frauds like ghostwriting.
+There are numerous aids, helpers and assistance programs.
+But some of these sources are no helpful at all because they are frauds such as ghostwriting.
 By the way, it is not the ghostwriter who is the cheater, but the one who submits a foreign text as his or her own text.
 That's why ghostwriters have no inhibitions about actively advertising...

 Beware of plagiarism!

 The biggest risk of a bachelor’s thesis is plagiarism, copying without sufficient indication of the source or even completely without indication of the source.
 This violation will be severely punished.
 One should be happy if he/she is allowed to write the work again, if at all.
 However, the worst case is that you can't receive your degree...